profweston/bikesharing/README.md

 ![Heatmap Graph](Resources/Figure3.png)

 The heatmap analysis was further aggregated by gender.
 This visualization reinforces the previous visualization that heavier usage occurs among males during common commute times.
-The usage by females is must more consistent throughout the each day and week.
+The usage by females is must more consistent throughout each day and week.

 ![Second Heatmap Graph](Resources/Figure4.png)